wangshankun/FastVideo/README.md

 As state-of-the-art video diffusion models grow in size and sequence length, their become prohibitive to use.
 For instance, sampling a 5-second 720P video with Hunyuan takes 13 minutes on 4 X A100.
 FastVideo aim to make large video diffusion models fast to infer and efficient to train, and thus making them more **accessible**.

 We introduce FastMochi and FastHunyuan, distilled versions of the Mochi and Hunyuan video diffusion models.
-FastMochi achieves high-quality sampling with just 8 inference steps.
-FastHunyuan maintains sampling quality with only 4 inference steps.
+The distilled models are 8X faster to sample.